 Mary Shelley’s Frankenstein (1818/1831, subtitled The Modern Prometheus) tells the story of Victor Frankenstein, a young scientist who animates a creature, then recoils from what he’s made.
-In Frankenstein and his “monster,” readers experience the perils of naïve ambition, the moral costs of creation, and the descent from innocence into hatred of those deprived of family and friendship.
+In Frankenstein and his “monster,” readers experience the perils of naïve ambition, the moral costs of creation, and the descent from innocence into hatred in those deprived of family and friendship.

 This seminar will consider Frankenstein as a Gothic–Romantic and early science fiction text that reflects on modern science, nature, and the ambitions of enlightenment; human nature and the need for education, family, community, and responsibility; and the catastrophe of unleashing forces beyond our control.